codemicro/markdown-citations/.github/README.md

 ### Referring to citation

 When writing your document, you can include a citation by using the following: `[r:citation-name]`.
 These can be placed anywhere in a document, and will automatically be converted into a numbered link.
+The citation name is case insensitive.

 ### Including an index of citations